How to Prepare for a Destination Race: A Timeline

 - Hydrate!
 Whether flying or driving, you’ll want to stay on top of your fluid intake.

 - Traveling usually means a lot of sitting.
 Take frequent breaks to walk, stretch, and stay limber.
+Consider using a a mobility routine to keep your muscles and joints happy.

 - Travel can be stressful, so stay calm amidst the chaos.
 Download an audiobook, guided meditation, or chill playlist for your flight or drive.